 Only humans have a more intensive relationship with their mothers.
 Primatologists believe that orangutans have such long “childhoods” because there is so much that they need to learn before they can live alone successfully”

 Orangutans are the largest arboreal animal on the planet.
 Most of their lives are spent in trees where orangutans travel from branch to branch by climbing, clambering, and brachiating.
 Diurnal animals, orangutans spend a large portion (60% by time at Tanjung Puting) of daylight hours foraging for food.
 Since over 90% of the food orangutans eat is found in the canopy, their arboreal existence is not surprising.

 Although mostly arboreal, males in Borneo occasionally travel on the ground to move between stands of trees.
-At Tanjung Puting adult males have travelled over two miles on the ground during the course of a day.
+At Tanjung Puting adult males have traveled over two miles on the ground during the course of a day.
 While females stay near their mothers’ home ranges during the course of their lifetimes, males may migrate long distances away from their mother’s home range.